cpske/ISP/about.md

 Monday 10-12, 13-16 starting 10 Aug 2020.
 **Location:** class is online.
 Some meetings and live lectures in room E204.
 **Online Meeting Location:** Google Meet using the link shown on Google Classroom for this course.
-Just click on the Meet link or icon.
+To join a meeting, click on the "Meet" link or icon.
 [Google Classroom](https://classroom.google.com) for assignments and announcements.
 Join using class code **3blhnrs**
-Github Classroom Organization [ISP2020](https://github.com/org/ISP2020) for programming work.
+Github Classroom for programming work.
+A URL will be given for each assignment.
-[Sign-up form](https://forms.gle/fh9SqvmA9yPh1ur6A) - so we know your Github ID
+[Sign-up form](https://forms.gle/fh9SqvmA9yPh1ur6A) so we know your Github ID.

 ### [Introduction to Course](introduction/index)